|Week5||Jul 28-Aug 10||$3900||< 10||register|

 Dr. Bruce Fleming, Dr. Pierre Guy, Dr. Peter Black, Dr. Ian Penn, Dr. G.Stuart, Dr. W.Lee, Dr. R.Bebb, Dr. J.Locke, Dr. W.Rehmus, Dr. L.Raymond, Dr. T.Murphy, Dr. P.Gordon, Dr. S.Lalji, Dr. L.Goldenberg, Dr. B.Fritz, Dr. N.Nazareli, Dr. A.Skoll, Dr. I.MacPhail, Dr. B. Thomas

-Med School 101 will include instruction in CPR-HCP (CPR for Health Care Professionals, a requirement for entrance to most medical schools).
-Topics covered will include: -Risk Factors -Principles of first aid -Legal implications of CPR -Personal protective equipment -Activating EMS -Anatomy and physiology of the cardio-respiratory system -Assessment -Assisted ventilation’s -Bag-Valve-Mask (BVM) -AED introduction -One-rescuer CPR: adult, child and infant -Two-rescuer CPR: adult, child and infant -Obstructed airway: conscious adult, child and infant -Obstructed airway: unconscious adult, child and infant -Circulatory emergency: stroke -Critical incident response management Lifesaving CPR-HCP training is based on the 2005 ILCOR Guidelines for Basic Life Support training for Health Care Providers.
-It is intended for health care workers working in medical environments who frequently are expected to provide CPR.
-CPR-HCP is designed for Health Care Providers such as doctors, nurses and paramedics who require the Health Care Provider CPR-C certification.
-Participants are taught how to recognize circulatory emergencies; perform rescue breathing; perform one-rescuer and two-rescuer CPR & choking procedures (for adults, children and infants); use Automated External Defibrillators and Bag-V
+Med School 101 will also include a day of instruction in First Aid which will include CPR-HCP (CPR for Health Care Professionals, a requirement for entrance to most medical schools).
+Lifesaving CPR-HCP training is based on the 2005 ILCOR Guidelines for Basic Life Support training for Health Care Providers and is designed for Health Care Providers such as doctors, nurses and paramedics who require the Health Care Provider CPR-C certification.
+First aid training will also include how to recognize circulatory emergencies; perform rescue breathing; perform one-rescuer and two-rescuer CPR & choking procedures (for adults, children and infants); use Automated External Defibrillators Bag-valve masks, and more.